videojs/spellbook/docs/sb-lint-css-css.md

     binaries.
 Can be set to fatal, error, warn, info, verbose, debug, or none.

   <package.json>.spellbook.css='{}'
     CSS configuration to use in spellbook.
-If this is set to a false value then css linting will never be attempted.
+If this is set to a false value this binary will be run with defaults but still run.

   <package.json>.spellbook.css.src='src/css'
     Source directory to use for css files, set in package.json.
 If this is unset 'src/css' will be used.
-If this directory does not exist css will not be linted.
+If this directory does not exist css linting will fail.

 ## SEE ALSO